eltanin-os/glacies/README.md

 # Glacies

-Glacies is an operating system, composed from the [Linux®](https://www.kernel.org) kernel and the [Eltanin](https://eltan.in.net) userpace.
+Glacies is an operating system, composed of the [Linux®](https://www.kernel.org) kernel and the [Eltanin](https://eltan.in.net) userpace.